steinbachr/imgagine/README.md

-Want a cool grid of Imgur pictures on your site?
-Well, yeah that doesn't sound too great does it..but with imgagine you can have that!
+Want a cool grid of random Imgur pictures on YOUR site?
+Well, yeah that doesn't sound too great does it..but with imgagine you can have it!
 To use, simply include the imgagine.min.js file on the page, include imgagine.css as well.
-Last additional requirement is jQuery, but you should have that anyway.
+Then create a div (or other container element) with class $('.imgur-container') Last additional requirement is jQuery, but you should have that anyway.

 <h2>Usage</h2>
-$('your_selector').imgagine(<i>options</i>)
+$('.imgur-container').imgagine(<i>options</i>)

 <h2>Options</h2>
-<div>boxViewSel: the selector for the button / element which is clicked to create a box view of the imgur data</div>
+<div><b>boxViewSel:</b> the selector for the button / element which is clicked to create a box view of the imgur data</div>
-<div>gridViewSel: The selector for the button / element which is clicked to create a grid view of the imgur data</div>
+<div><b>gridViewSel:</b> The selector for the button / element which is clicked to create a grid view of the imgur data</div>
-<div>regenerateSel: The selector for the button / element which is clicked to fetch new data from imgur</div>
+<div><b>regenerateSel:</b> The selector for the button / element which is clicked to fetch new data from imgur</div>